 |FIN 855||Global Finance||2|

 |Select 3 credits of electives from a list of approved courses maintained by the program office.||3|

 |FIN 880||Corporate Finance Analytical Research Projects (Capstone Course)||2|

-The CFIN program culminates with the capstone course, FIN 880 Corporate Finance Analytical Research Projects.
-FIN 880 combines multidisciplinary critical analysis and problem solving of corporate strategy in the context of a challenging business environment.
-The capstone course integrates all of the essential concepts involved in corporate financial decision making cultivated throughout the program.
+The FIN program culminates with the capstone course, FIN 880 Corporate Finance Analytical Research Projects.
+FIN 880 combines multidisciplinary critical analysis and problem solving of strategy in the context of a challenging business environment.
+The capstone course integrates all of the essential concepts involved in financial decision making cultivated throughout the program.